Obstacle Detection using Ultrasonic Sensor with the VEX Microcontroller

 Obstacle Detection Robot using Ultrasonic Sensor

 In this task, you will learn how to use the Ultrasonic Sensor to control the motion of a 4-wheeled robot when an obstacle is encountered.
-The robot moves with a constant speed if there is no obstacle in front or if the obstacle is more than 0.5 m away.
+The robot moves at a constant speed if there is no obstacle in front or if the obstacle is more than 0.5 m away.
 It stops when the distance to the obstacle is 0.2 m or less.

 Task 3 - Hardware Connections